 Most people don’t give your septic tank much thought from day to day – that is, until something goes wrong.
 Once something goes wrong, chances are you’ll think about nothing else until you get the problem fixed.

 Buying a new tank can be a daunting task.
-Septic tanks come in two options: concrete or plastic.
+Septic tanks come in two options: concrete or HDPE.
 At first glance, it might seem like there’s no real difference between the two.
-However, if you read on, you’ll see not only the pros and cons of each type, but also why plastic tanks are really the better option for your home.
+However, if you read on, you’ll see not only the pros and cons of each type, but also why HDPE tanks are really the better option for your home.

 Concrete has been the standard building material for septic tanks for a long time now, and it’s easy to see why.
 First, concrete is long-lasting.
 With proper maintenance, a concrete tank can last for decades.
 So, not only are they durable, they are also resilient.
 Concrete tanks will hold up to the rigors of heavy machinery during installation, and should you have to work on part of your yard later, you don’t have to worry about accidentally punching a hole in the side of your tank.
 Also, because concrete is so heavy, once that tank is in place it is settled in with no fear of it shifting in the ground.